onesteinbv/odoo-docker/README.md

 ## TODO

 * Install apt packages listed in a file like requirements.txt for pipy
-* Rebase on the official Odoo 16.0 image for faster installation?
+* Rebase on the official Odoo 16.0 image for smaller installation?